 - Sweeteners – sorbitol, mannitol, isomalt, maltitol, xylitol

-Advantage and Disadvantage of Low FODMAP Diet
+Advantages and Disadvantages of Low FODMAP Diet

 The low FODMAP diet may also be a risk for nutritional inadequacies when followed to the letter and done long-term.

 On the other hand, there are also multiple reasons why the low FODMAP diet has gained a following over the past 12 years.
 First, it is easily understood and biologically feasible.
 Second, the dietary principles are clearly defined and well-structured.
-Thirdly, it has been enhanced and updated regularly over the past decade, providing the latest and most accurate information of food composition and dietary principles.
+Thirdly, it has been enhanced and updated regularly over the past decade, providing the latest and most accurate information on food composition and dietary principles.

 In conclusion, the low FODMAP diet is not a foolproof solution and a promise of relief for those with gastrointestinal or gallbladder problems.
 It is more of a scientific food guide that may be used to eliminate possible dietary culprits that trigger various symptoms.
 Scientifically-based or not, the proof is in the pudding.
 If it seems applicable to you and your symptoms, try it for a few weeks and see for yourself.